mnorelli/parks-conservancy/README.md

 ## Data

-To download data, run `make data`.
-To load data, ...
+To load data (missing source files will be downloaded automatically), run `make data`.
+Careful, though, as it may already be loaded.

 ### Prerequisites